Our Research

 1. The Simple Living Survey

-Directed toward the affluent societies of the developed world, it is our governing hypothesis that such post-consumerist lifestyles will be a necessary part of any transition to a sustainable, just, and flourishing human society.
+Directed toward the affluent societies of the developed world, it is our view that such post-consumerist lifestyles will be a necessary part of any transition to a sustainable, just, and flourishing human society.
 Accordingly, gaining some insight into who these individuals and communities are, how they are living, and what prospects they have for bringing about significant cultural and structural change, is a matter of the utmost importance.

 Our primary method of data collection will be through an online survey.
 If you are someone who is voluntarily living a lifestyle of reduced or restrained income and consumption, then please fill out our short ‘simple living’ survey today (and go into the draw to win a collection of the finest literature on the theory and practice of simple living).
 It will only take a few minutes to fill out and you will be contributing to one of the most important research projects currently being undertaken in the world today.
 We need your help.